-Jack Rosati is a partner and chair of Bricker & Eckler's Construction group.
-His practice emphasizes counseling and litigation related to public works, including bid disputes, construction defects and insurance coverage issues as well as project delivery systems, construction contracts and specifications.
-He represents a wide variety of public and private owners in Ohio on claims against construction design professionals, contractors and sureties.
-He has served as construction counsel on design-build projects ranging in value from $40 million to $320 million.
-He has also served as construction counsel on various "construction manager at-risk projects."
+Additionally, Jack represents a wide variety of public and private owners in Ohio on claims against construction design professionals, contractors and sureties.
+He has served as construction counsel on design-build projects ranging in value from $40 million to $320 million and as construction counsel on numerous construction manager at risk projects.
+He has also served as a mediator on construction cases and has the experience and ability to evaluate the merits of parties' claims and facilitate settlements.

 Jack has numerous reported cases.
 For example, he represented a consortium of public owners as amici before the Supreme Court of Ohio in the case of Dugan & Meyers Constr.
 Co. v.
 Dept. of Admin.
 Serv.
 (2007), 113 Ohio St.3d 226, arguing that public owners in Ohio should not be liable for additional construction costs when contractors fail to follow contractual procedures for obtaining additional time and money.
 He also defended a public school district in a bid dispute in the reported case of Monarch Constr.
 Co. v.
 Ohio Sch.
 Facilities Commission (2002), 150 Ohio App.3d 134, successfully arguing that public school districts have broad discretion in the bidding process to determine the responsibility of a bidder.